jugglingdev/etch-a-sketch/README.md

 ## Acknowledgments

 Thank you to [Vahid Kazemi](https://gist.github.com/vahidk) for your contribution to converting color codes in JavaScript.
 It came in quite handy for this project.

+Thank you to [Debi Alpa Nugraha from Flaticon](https://www.flaticon.com/free-icons/download) for the download icon.

 As always, shout out to everyone at The Odin Project for chipping in to make web development education free and accessible for everyone.
 Huge thanks to you all!